browne878/Car-Quiz-PP2/README.md

 ### Unfixed Bugs

+There is currently one existing bug I am working on resolving.
+This bug occurs every time the game is played again after completing one round.
+After a random number of questions, once the timer is up, the options to answer the question will not be made visible.
+This can be bypassed by refreshing the page, however this is not a perminant fix.

+If you are able to see what the issue causing this bug could be, please feel to reach out to me as it would be greatly appretiated.

 ### Fixed Bugs

 While making the progress bar, I ran into a bug where the progress bar would work once and not reset.
 This was because I was unable to make the animation restart.
 In order to fix this, in the js, I cloned the progress bar and replace it each time the progress bar is meant to reset.
 This means that each time the progress bar restarts, it is a new instance of itself and begins the progress over again.